Terraces at Launani Valley

 No analysis available

 Strong building-level evidence that patio/deck amenities exist.
-Across many current listings, multiple agents describe outdoor spaces including "private patio," "lanai," "covered lanai," "large lanai," and "back patio lanai," which is consistent with the historical MLS amenity data.
-This appears to be repeated across listings rather than a one-off mention.
+Across the current remarks, multiple listings explicitly mention outdoor spaces such as "private patio," "covered lanai," "large lanai," and "fenced-in patio," which is consistent with the MLS patio/deck indicators.
+The evidence appears repeated across multiple agents rather than a one-off mention.

 No analysis available